IBM/aspera-cli/docs/README.erb.md

 ### <a id="offline_install"></a>Installation in air gapped environment

-Note that currently no pre-packaged version exist yet.
+> Note: no pre-packaged version exists.

 A method to build one is provided here:

 The procedure: